astronomer/docs/astro/install-gcp.md

 - Your preferred CloudSQL instance type.
 - Your preferred maximum node count.

-If you have no preferred values for your first Cluster, Astronomer will create a Cluster with e2-medium-4 nodes, one Medium General Purpose (4vCPU, 16GB) CloudSQL instance, and a maximum node count of 20 in `us-central1`.
+If not specified, Astronomer will create a Cluster with two e2-medium-4 nodes, one Medium General Purpose CloudSQL instance (4vCPU, 16GB), and a maximum node count of 20 in `us-central1`.

 For information on all supported regions and configurations, see [GCP Resource Reference](resource-reference-gcp.md).